vector-engineering/covidcg/API.md

   {
     "name": string
-        - Name of the grouping, i.e., for `group` of `lineage`, this will be the lineage name, "count": integer
+        - Name of the grouping, i.e., for `group` of `lineage`, this will be the lineage name, "reference": string
+        - Name of the reference sequence
+    "count": integer
         - Number of occurrences of this mutation within the group "fraction": float